-A young girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with flowing blonde hair.
+A 12-year-old girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with long, flowing blonde hair.
 As the friendship unravels it is possible that Marnie has closer ties to the protagonist than we might expect.Written by

 9 of 10 people found this review helpful.

 Was this review helpful to you?